 We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so.
 Anyone calling on your behalf may also be subject to security questions to ensure we’re taking adequate steps to protect your personal information.

 We may apply markers to your information (for example, in relation to your vulnerability or health status) to enable us to tailor and deliver services to you.
-ASG only holds records during the period of our relationship and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us.
+Affinity Sutton only holds records during the period of our relationship and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us.

 4. Sharing your personal information